St. John in the Wilderness

 “The Orthodox Faith, in its theology and praxis, accesses the discrete intelligibilities of creation.
 These in turn when enhanced with faith in Christ’s incarnation, can return a person to a more embodied life of gratitude filled with affective knowing.
 This opens in each one, unseen to the world, the invisible arc of one’s own life coming from creation and returning back into creation but not before receiving God’s word infused into our flesh: a putting on of Christ and becoming luminous seed.
 Creation becomes incarnation.
 By understanding this with an eschatological sensibility the person can incorporate joy, expectation, and purpose into the sufferings and struggles of a climate change history thereby providing the resilience needed for weaving humanity forward in harmony with creation.”

-If you want to visit an Orthodox Church, Saint Aidan’s Orthodox Church in Cranbrook is the closest place that offers the Divine Liturgy and it is about a four hour drive from here.
-We know that there is a great interest, locally, for the ancient faith of Eastern Orthodoxy but since our location is remote, it can be challenging for people to come and see.
-We currently have plans to offer outreach liturgical services once a month in Nelson, BC at the beautiful St Saviour’s Anglican Church but we are at a point where we just really need some financial support and are finally ready to ask more publicly.
+We know that there is interest, locally, for the ancient faith of Eastern Orthodoxy but since our location is remote, it can be challenging for people to come and see.
+We do, however, currently offer outreach liturgical services the first weekend of each month in Nelson, BC at the beautiful St Saviour’s Anglican Church (see Calendar).
+A big thank you to Fr Nilos and M Sheila for travelling to Nelson once a month to help make Orthodoxy more accessible to locals!

-It’s amazing how much progress has already happened towards our vision over the past few years, Glory to God, but we are excited about what more is possible with the help of some friends.
+Lots has happened over the past few years — Glory to God! — and we are excited about what more is possible with the help of friends.
+Thank you so much for your interest and heartfelt consideration of our mission.

 co-create with us!

-We pray that our efforts to establish a living place of Orthodox Christian worship and schooling in the pristine, natural beauty of the British Columbia wilderness may be abundantly blessed and that:
+We pray that our efforts to establish a living place of Orthodox Christian worship and schooling in the pristine, natural beauty of the British Columbia wilderness may be abundantly blessed and:

 That the breath of the Holy Spirit